planningcenter/design/planningcenter/components/src/avatar/README.md

 ## Size

 Absolute height/width must be a multiple of 8px, with a single exception for _20px_.
-Applications may implement as sizes as modular scale and/or incremental.
+Applications may implement sizes as modular scale and/or incremental.

 ## Custom Properties